Try Our NEW Cat Name Generator

 Solution

-Avoid petting or unnecessarily touching the stomach and chest area of a cat You will soon know if this is the case for your cat.
+Avoid petting or unnecessarily touching the stomach and chest area of a cat.

 Cats typically do not like having their paws or tails touched.